 Available At: Amazon

 The Samsung Evo Plus U3 A2 Micro SD Memory Card is a high-speed memory card designed for smartphones and other mobile devices.
-This micro SD card has read speeds up to 100MB/s and write speeds up to 90MB/s, making it fast enough for recording 4K UHD video footage and even supporting game playing.
-It also comes equipped with advanced data protection, including an A2 class performance certification.
+This micro SD card has read speeds up to 100MB/s and write speeds up to 90MB/s, making it fast enough to record 4K UHD video footage and even support game playing.
+It also has advanced data protection, including an A2 class performance certification.

 PNY PRO Elite U3 A2